dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 }
 ```

-The signer should send responses with the `targetOrigin` set to the previously received `icrc29_status` message its `origin` property value:
+The signer should respond to every `icrc29_status` messsage received to indicate it is ready to receive additional messages.
+The response message `targetOrigin` should be set to the received `icrc29_status` message its `origin` property value:
 ```json
 {
     "jsonrpc": "2.0",